RV & Marine Battery Monitor

 - Kilo Watt-hours: (0 - 650)

-Works with 12, 24, 36 or 48 volt batteries up to 60 V. Lead acid, SLA, Gel Cell, and other battery types are all compatible.
+Both "Watt's up" and Doc Wattson DC meters work with 12, 24, 36 and 48 volt batteries up to 60 V. Lead acid, SLA, Gel Cell, NiCad, Li-Poly and other battery types are all compatible since the electrical values measured don't depend on battery chemistry.

 The Amp hour (Ah) and Kilo Watt hour (KWh) measurements are much more accurate "fuel gages" than voltage measurements which depend on many other factors.
 Kilo Watt Hours are better than Amp hours because the effects of voltage change are included in calculating the actual energy delivered to the load.
 Ah and KWh are much more accurate than the voltage based RV or marine "Battery Indicator" measurements.